AoifeW123/Tracerball/README.md

 ##### How We Addressed The Requirements

-How will your planned product meet the user requirements

 The first step was to assess the brief requirements and break down what must be included.
 The brief states: